koding/koding/README.markdown

 * zip              : we are zipping the whole repo excluded `.git .build node_modules go/bin go/pkg`
 * s3put            : we are putting created zip file to S3, to be able to reproduce it again.
 * eb-deploy        : we are triggering a deploy operation on the EB(Elastic Beanstalk) side, in short we are telling EB to use a zip file to build the current servers
 * notify slack     : we are sending a notification to Slack, about we have done with the deployment process on the Wercker side, but it doesnt mean that deployment is done!
-Only `Wercker` just finished its job, not its EB's turn.
+Only `Wercker` just finished its job, now its EB's turn.

 ## Debugging